-Who Different Groups Supported On Super Tuesday
+Who Black, Latino And Asian American Voters Supported On Super Tuesday

 Don't see the graphic above?
 Click here.

-Biden also outperformed Sanders with black voters in Texas, where they make up roughly one-fifth of the Democratic primary electorate.
-Exit polls show Biden with the support of roughly 60% of black voters in the state, Sanders has 17%.
+Biden also outperformed Sanders with black voters in Texas, where they make up about one-fifth of the Democratic primary electorate.
+Exit polls show Biden had the support of roughly 60% of black voters in the state; Sanders had 17%.

-Another test of Biden and Sanders' strength among black voters will come next week in Missouri, where one-fifth of the Democratic electorate is made of black voters.
+Another test of their strength among black voters will come next week in Missouri, where black voters are one-fifth of the Democratic electorate.
 Sanders lost the state by less than a percentage point in 2016.
-And Mississippi voters will have their say the same day, that's a state where black voters made up 70% of the Democratic electorate in 2016, which could bode well for Biden.
+And Mississippi voters will have their say the same day.
+That's a state where black voters made up 70% of the Democratic electorate in 2016, which could bode well for Biden.

 Latinos are among Sanders' most reliable voters

-Millions of Latino voters headed to the polls on Tuesday, significantly in Texas and California, but also in states like Colorado, Virginia, Massachusetts and North Carolina.
+Millions of Latino voters headed to the polls on Tuesday, significantly in Texas and California, but also in states such as Colorado, Virginia, Massachusetts and North Carolina.
 They are expected to be the largest minority voting group in 2020, a fact that campaigns have been taking notice of.

 Sanders has made an aggressive play for Latino voters across the country.
-He assembled a coalition that included young voters and Latinos in California, where Latino voters make up roughly 30% of the electorate.
+He assembled a coalition that included young voters and Latinos in California, where Latino voters make up about 30% of the electorate.
 California was the biggest delegate prize.
-Sanders held an early lead with Latino voters, by 30 points.
+Sanders held an early lead with Latino voters by 30 points.

 In Texas, where Latino voters make up 31% of the electorate, Sanders also held a wide lead, with support from 45% of Latinos.
-In Texas, Sanders leads younger Latinos but Biden leads among older Latinos.
+In Texas, Sanders leads younger Latinos, but Biden leads among older Latinos.

 Loading...